jscelza/chezmoi-files/README.md

 # Improvements/Fixes

-* Add ability to download SSH from One Password
+[X] Fix terminal bindkey not working (^A, ^E, ^R)
-* Add Clean up to ASDF for version not in tools-version file.
+[ ] Add ability to download SSH keys from One Password [ ] Fix issie with ASDF installation via tool-verison file [ ] Add Clean up to ASDF for version not in tools-version file.
-* Set up way to pull tokens from one password
+[ ] Set up way to pull tokens from one password
-* okteto completion doesn't seem to work
+[ ] okteto completion doesn't seem to work
-* fix terminal bindkey not working (^A, ^E, ^R)
+[ ] add docker configuration login and configuration